The final abdication of the Florida Legislature | Editorial - NewsBreak

 During the regular session, the Senate agreed to preserve Rep. Al Lawson’s District 5.
 The House, under pressure from DeSantis, voted to save a part of it, but even that was too much for Florida’s imperial ruler.

-DeSantis’ purge would leave 345,000 Blacks from Jacksonville to Tallahassee, including majority Black Gadsden County, with no opportunity to elect anyone of their choice.
+DeSantis’ purge would leave 345,000 Black Floridians from Jacksonville to Tallahassee, including majority Black Gadsden County, with no opportunity to elect anyone of their choice.
 They comprise 46.4% of the district’s present population, its largest demographic.

 Lawson’s district was created by the Florida Supreme Court during the last redistricting cycle.
 DeSantis calls it an unconstitutional racial gerrymander.
 He said he prefers one that is “race neutral.”